top of page

 AI Meets IP: Why Autodesk Is Suing Google Over the Name “Flow”

 In the world of Artificial Intelligence, new tools launch almost every week.
-Faster models.
-Smarter automation.
-Better creative control.
-But while innovation moves at lightning speed, trademark law doesn’t And that gap is exactly what has led to a legal battle between two global tech giants — Autodesk and Google — over a single word: “Flow.”
+We see faster models, smarter automation, and better creative control.
+However, while innovation moves at lightning speed, trademark law does not.
+This gap has led to a legal battle between two global tech giants — Autodesk and Google — over a single word: “Flow.”

 What may seem like a simple product name dispute is actually a powerful reminder that in the AI era, branding is not just marketing — it’s strategy.